BIGJRA/BIGJRA.github.io/reborn.md

     - Nature Power
     - Secret Power

 This one isn't too bad really, again it's a Trick Room Team that relies entirely upon it's lead, meaning if you can prevent Trick Room, cancel it out, or stall it out, you'll be just fine.
-Everything is weak to Fighting-type moves, too!
+Everything is weak to Fighting type moves, too!

 Afterwards, you'll be challenged to a battle, where you can catch **Regigigas**.
 Head out once you're done...